-BTC is one of the first crypto digital assets to come into the markets.
-It has stayed on top despite many other crypto digital assets entering the scene.
-It also became an open-source blockchain that helped create other crypto digital assets.
+BTC is one of the first cryptocurrencies to come into the markets.
+It has stayed on top despite many other cryptocurrencies entering the scene.
+It also became an open-source blockchain that helped create other cryptocurrencies.

-Bitcoin is one of the few crypto digital assets which uses specialized mining hardware.
+Bitcoin is one of the few cryptocurrencies which uses specialized mining hardware.
 Each block mined provides a specific amount of Bitcoin to the miner.
 Currently, the reward amount is 6.5 BTC, and it is due to half again in another four years (or after miners mine another 210,000 blocks).

 The recent mining occurred on May 12th, and the price dropped instantly, but within 48 hours, the price is back to the $9K level.